Abbas ibn Abi al-Futuh: Under Ibn al-Sallar

 In 1149, the new caliph, the 16-year-old al-Zafir (r.
 1149–1154), appointed his father's long-standing chief secretary, Ibn Masal, to the vacant vizierate.
 This appointment was opposed by Ibn al-Sallar, who marched on Cairo and forced al-Zafir to appoint him as vizier instead.
-Abbas likely accompanied his step-father during his uprising, and was then tasked with the pursuit of Ibn Masal, who had fled the capital to rally troops in Lower Egypt.
+Abbas likely accompanied his stepfather during his uprising, and was then tasked with the pursuit of Ibn Masal, who had fled the capital to rally troops in Lower Egypt.

 Ibn Masal managed to gather an army of Lawata Berbers, Bedouin Arabs, native Egyptians, and Black African troops, and prevailed in first engagement with Abbas.
 Abbas received reinforcements from Cairo, led by Usama ibn Munqidh, and when Ibn Masal made for Upper Egypt, he was overtaken and decisively defeated at Dalas, near Bahnasa, on 19 February 1150.
 Abbas returned to Cairo, bringing Ibn Masal's severed head with him.
 Thus rid of his rival, Ibn al-Sallar made a triumphal entry into Cairo on 24 March.
-Few details are known about Abbas' life during the next four years of his step-father's vizierate; according to Ibn al-Dawadari and Ibn Taghribirdi, Abbas may have served as governor of one half of Cairo during this time (although the two authors differ on which half, eastern or western).
+Few details are known about Abbas' life during the next four years of his stepfather's vizierate; according to Ibn al-Dawadari and Ibn Taghribirdi, Abbas may have served as governor of one half of Cairo during this time (although the two authors differ on which half, eastern or western).
 It is also during this time that Abbas's son, Nasir al-Din Nasr, became a favourite of Caliph al-Zafir.

-Abbas re-appears in the sources in early 1153, when he was appointed to lead an expedition to Ascalon, at the time the last remaining stronghold that the Fatimids held in the Levant against the Crusader states.
+Abbas reappears in the sources in early 1153, when he was appointed to lead an expedition to Ascalon, at the time the last remaining stronghold that the Fatimids held in the Levant against the Crusader states.
 Since January 1153, the city had been under siege by the Crusaders under King Baldwin III of Jerusalem.
-The expedition set out, but at Bilbays Abbas halted and decided to instead overthrow his step-father and usurp the vizierate.
+The expedition set out, but at Bilbays Abbas halted and decided to instead overthrow his stepfather and usurp the vizierate.
 Most medieval historians, apparently drawing from the same account, report that Usama ibn Munqidh, a friend to both Abbas and Ibn al-Sallar, was involved.
 Abbas and Usama are said to have been discussing the pleasures of Egypt, and their reluctance to abandon them.
 At the instigation of Usama, Abbas resolved to secretly send his son, Nasr, who had the ear of the caliph, to Cairo in order to ask al-Zafir to depose Ibn al-Sallar.
 This was easily achieved, as Ibn al-Sallar's rule was regarded as oppressive, and the caliph apparently had already sought to get rid of his over-mighty vizier.
-Ibn al-Sallar was killed in his sleep by nasr on 3 April 1153, and Abbas quickly returned to Cairo and was named as vizier.
+Ibn al-Sallar was killed in his sleep by Nasr on 3 April 1153, and Abbas quickly returned to Cairo and was named as vizier.
 Abandoned to its fate, Ascalon surrendered to the Crusaders on 20 August 1153.